eapearson/kbase-ui-payoff-quarter/stackedit/plugin conversion.md

 ##### Setting the view

 When a plugin operates inside of an iframe, a special "view" parameter is passed as a route parameter.
-This view parameter represents ac
+This view parameter represents a simple mapping of string to widget.
+The view is defined in config.yml, and is handled by the main.js boot script inside iframe_root.

+For a simple plugin with one route, it isn't really necessar

 With an iframe-based plugin, the same routing file is required, but instead of each route leading to an individual widget, they all lead to the same one.
 This widget, supplied by kbase-ui-tools, is responsible simply for passing the routing information into the iframe for evalutation.